LibreOffice/core/forms/README.md

+# Embedded Forms Control and Pieces

-Embedded forms control and pieces (design forms in documents, fields and database driven).
+design forms in documents, fields and database driven.